 Hamburg is located in the north of Germany.
 Hamburg is home to a growing community of digital nomads with many co-working spaces already established.
 As a port city, those based in Hamburg can experience a much different atmosphere than those in other major cities in Germany.
 Hamburg has a long history of trade and international commerce, ensuring that today’s city has a vibrant and diverse feel.
 This history also contributes to its business-friendly nature.

 These cities listed are just some recommendations for those digital nomads looking to reside in Germany.
 However, as this area becomes more prevalent, it is clear that Germany has an enormous amount to offer.

 Our Legal Services for Digital Nomads in Germany

-At Schlun & Elseven Rechtsanwälte, our legal team is ideally placed to assist digital nomads in Germany.
-As a full-service law firm, our lawyers are your one-stop shop for all your legal needs.
+At Schlun & Elseven Rechtsanwälte, our legal team is ideally placed to assist digital nomads with visas and other issues in Germany.
+Our lawyers are your one-stop-shop for all your legal needs as a full-service law firm.
 From our offices in Cologne, Aachen and Düsseldorf, and conference rooms nationwide, our lawyers advise our global clients across all areas of German law.
 Our experienced team of business immigration lawyers will oversee your visa applications and ensure they meet the set criteria.

 Once set up in Germany, our team will advise you on your rights under German employment law and can be relied upon in times of difficulty.
-Contact us now by phone at +49 241 4757140, by email at firstname.lastname@example.org or by using the contact details below.
+If you need professional assistance with visas for digital nomads, please do not hesitate to contact us now by phone, by email or by using the contact details below.
 Our lawyers look forward to working with you.